A two-site Kitaev chain in a two-dimensional electron gas: Results

 By applying a magnetic field along the spin-orbit field, the effect of the spin-orbit interaction is suppressed (see Fig.~S2), as previously observed in similar devices~\cite{WangQ2022}.
 We measure $G_{\mathrm{l}}$, as $V_{\mathrm{QDL}}$ and $V_{\mathrm{QDR}}$ are swept across two charge degeneracy points in each QD, resulting in the CSDs shown in \Cref{fig1}e.
 Similar to the simulations (\Cref{fig1}d), we find avoided crossings that indicate a strong coupling between odd parity states, i.e.,~ \gammaO$>$\gammaE.
-Next, we rotate the external magnetic field away from the spin-orbit field.
-This leads to spin precession, allowing spin non-conserving processes to occur.
+Next, we rotate the external magnetic field away from the spin-orbit field, allowing spin non-conserving processes to occur.
 This is reflected in the avoided crossings in the CSDs (\Cref{fig1}f), where we indeed see that even-parity states can now hybridize, indicating a sizeable \gammaE.
-In particular, the top left and bottom left avoided crossings have changed direction, indicating that the even-parity states are now the ground state at these charge degeneracy points.
-The evolution from \Cref{fig1}e to \Cref{fig1}f suggests that the magnetic field angle can be used to tune the system into the sweet spot (\gammaO=\gammaE) where MBSs emerge. \\
+In particular, the top left and bottom left avoided crossings have changed direction, indicating an even parity ground state at these charge degeneracy points.
+The evolution from \Cref{fig1}e to \Cref{fig1}f suggests that the field angle can be used to tune the system into the sweet spot (\gammaO=\gammaE) where MBSs emerge. \\